 TILS NW covers Cheshire, South-Cumbria, Greater Manchester, Lancashire, Merseyside and this service also Pennine Care also provides the Veterans IAPT service for Greater Manchester and Lancashire.

-This is a new NHS service for armed forces veterans experiencing severe mental health problems and in crisis which launched on 2 November 2020 across the North of England.
+This is a new NHS service for armed forces veterans experiencing severe mental health problems and IN CRISIS .

-- Training to Increase veteran awareness and skills development
+- Deliver training to Increase veteran awareness and skills development

-The aim is to provide specialist support to mental health staff, reduce signposting to other services and veterans being passed around the system, buddying support and contact with other veterans for veterans in crisis.
+The aim is to provide specialist support to mental health staff, reduce signposting to other services and veterans being passed around the system, buddying support and contact with other veterans for veterans in crisis as long d the veteran is still in receipt of secondary care MH support.

 Clinicians Advice Line